YukiMatsumura/denbun/README.md

-# ⚡ Denbun
+# ⚡Denbun

-Denbun("電文") in Japanese is called "Message" in English.
 Many applications are display messages using Dialogs, Toasts and Snackbars.
 However, that messages may seem intrusive and may be tired.

 Denbun is a lightweight library.
 This library supports to suppress messages and adjust frequency.
+Denbun("電文") in Japanese is called "Message" in English.

 For example...